 Delaney Barker ’20 might never have auditioned for Kenyon’s stand-up comedy group, Two Drink Minimum, if the Cincinnati native hadn’t been passed over for the “funniest girl” senior superlative in her high school yearbook.
 Since then, she has become a regular at the comedy troupe’s Peirce Pub performances, even landing the opportunity to open for one of her favorite comedians, Tig Notaro, at an all-campus event.

-A political science major, Barker is just as comfortable discussing comedic styles of Bo Burnham and John Oliver as she is the philosophical questions explored by Aristophanes.
-Now that she’s halfway through her Kenyon career, we asked this smart jokester some questions about her funniest professors, favorite classes and comic influences.
+A political science major, Barker is just as comfortable discussing the comedic styles of Bo Burnham and John Oliver as she is the philosophical questions explored by Aristophanes.
+We asked this smart jokester some questions about her funniest professors, favorite classes and comic influences.

 1. Why did you choose to major in political science?